tylerhance/E-Commerce-Back-End/README.md

 - Source the schema.sql and seed the files using:
     - `npm run seed`
 - To start the server in the command line run:
-    -`npm start`
+    - `npm start`
 ## Usage

-- This app allows users to view, add, edit/update, and delete categories, products and tags accordingly.
+This app allows users to view, add, edit/update, and delete categories, products and tags accordingly.

-View the walk-through video [Here]()
+- View the walk-through video [Here]()

 ## Technologies Used